phisad/sose20-deep-nlp/docs/index.md

 The following aspects are needed to pass the course:

- - Hand in a reaction paragraph for each group of preparation material assigned
+ - Hand in a reaction paragraph for each pack of preparation material assigned per week
- - Hands-on assignments
+ - Hand in 3 assignments completed
- - Project development & report (details TBD)
+ - Complete project work: presentation of a project proposal and hand in written report (details TBD)